SUSE/qe-sap-deployment/ansible/roles/sap_storage/README.md

 - logical volumes
 - filesystems

-This can be used in 2 days
+This can be used in 2 ways

 - `generic` - using direct input of required directories, filesystems, physical volumes, volume groups, logical volumes, etc
 - `cloud type` - by providing a cloud type, the role will determine the physical volumes by reading the VM meta data